GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 ---
-title: Streaming VR content from a Virtual Workstation using NVIDIA CloudXR
+title: Streaming virtual reality content from a virtual workstation using NVIDIA CloudXR
-description: This tutorial shows how to deploy, install, and test NVIDIA CloudXR on a virtual workstation on GCP.
+description: This tutorial shows how to deploy, install, and test NVIDIA CloudXR on a virtual workstation on Google Cloud.
 author: adrian-a-graham
 tags: vr, ar, cloudxr, nvidia, virtual workstation, gpu
-date_published: 2021-08-03
+date_published: 2021-08-05
 ---

 Adrian Graham | Cloud Solutions Architect | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-# Streaming VR content from a Virtual Workstation using NVIDIA CloudXR
+This tutorial shows you how to stream virtual reality (VR) content from a virtual workstation on Google Cloud to a tetherless head-mounted display (HMD) such as the Oculus&nbsp;Quest&nbsp;2.

-This tutorial shows you how to stream Virtual Reality (VR) content from a virtual workstation on Google Cloud to a tetherless Head Mounted Display (HMD) such as the Oculus&nbsp;Quest&nbsp;2.
+NVIDIA CloudXR is supported on a variety of [HMDs](https://developer.nvidia.com/nvidia-cloudxr-sdk#:~:text=NATIVELY%20SUPPORTED%20HMDs).
+This tutorial provides instructions only for the [Oculus Quest 2](https://www.oculus.com/quest-2/).
+Where indicated, refer to the [CloudXR SDK documentation](https://docs.nvidia.com/cloudxr-sdk/index.html) for instructions for other HMDs and devices.

 ## Objectives